 Keep your estimates on file — you may be required to produce them later on.

 If required by the call conditions, you will need to prepare additional annexes and supporting documents(consortium description, declarations by the national authorities, CVs, annual activity reports, etc.)

 Use the templates provided inside the Submission System (NOT the ones on the Topic page).

 Detailed budget table (if required)

-Sheets 3 and 4 have to be completed by each Beneficiary/Affiliated Entity in separate excel documents.
-Sheet 5 should be filled in by the Coordinator manually — after having all the information by the other Beneficiaries.
+Sheets per participant must be filled in for each Beneficiary/Affiliated Entity; sheets for the entire project must be filled in by the Coordinator — after having received all the information by the other participants.

 Combine into a single PDF:

-Save sheets 3 and 4 into one PDF per Beneficiary/Affiliated Entity (choose sheets via 'Options' when saving as PDF).
+Save participant sheets into one PDF per Beneficiary/Affiliated Entity (choose sheets via 'Options' when saving as PDF).

-Save sheets 3, 4 and 5 into a PDF for the Coordinator.
+Save participant sheets and project sheets into a PDF for the Coordinator.

 Combine into a single PDF for upload (using Adobe Acrobat or the Preview App on Apple Macs).